 Instagram is changing how external links are shared on Stories, removing the current ‘swipe up’ and replacing it with a new link sticker option.
 The swipe up will be removed from the platform on August the 30th, to streamline the Stories creation experience since other interactive elements are in the form of a sticker.

-A benefit will be the creative control, allowing users to customise the appearance of the link sticker to maximise the impact.
+A benefit will be the creative control, allowing users to customize the appearance of the link sticker to maximize the impact.
 Instagram will also hope this change will further engagement as users can receive reactions and replies to content with a link sticker – as you were previously unable to receive feedback on a Story with a swipe up link in the past.

 The standout benefit will be the fact links can be prominently placed on Instagram Story frames, which could in turn increase clicks as opposed to a small swipe up prompt at the bottom of a Story frame.
 However, the swipe up action has become the norm for Instagram users and therefore, could hinder the performance of link stickers on the initial launch.